pkp/pkp-docs/faq/en/editorial-workflow.md

 ---
-title: Frequently Asked Questions (FAQ) about the Editorial Workflow in OJS
+title: FAQ about the Editorial Workflow in Open Journal Systems (OJS) and Open Monograph Press (OMP)
 ---

 # Editorial Workflow